blakemckinniss/simple-claude/contracts/HOOK_CONTRACT.md

 7. **Never modify system files** or critical configurations
 8. **Never log sensitive information** from hook inputs

-### 7. Compliance Verification

-Any hook implementation MUST pass these verification steps:

-1. **Schema Compliance**: Hook configuration matches the documented JSON schema
-2. **Security Audit**: All security practices are implemented
-3. **Error Handling**: Graceful handling of all error conditions
-4. **Documentation**: Clear comments explaining the hook's purpose and behavior
-5. **Testing**: Comprehensive test coverage for all code paths

-## Enforcement

-This contract is enforced through:
-1. Code review of all hook modifications
-2. Automated testing of hook behavior
-3. Security scanning of hook implementations
-4. Runtime validation of hook outputs

-By working with hooks in this directory, you acknowledge and agree to follow all rules and principles outlined in this contract.

 ---

-*This contract is based on the official Claude Code hooks documentation and must be updated if the official documentation changes.*
+*This contract is based on the official Claude Code hooks reference documentation and must be updated if the official documentation changes.*